Why you need a PPC/Ad Specialist

 Landing Page for Ads and PPC Displays

-If you provide a good experience for the user while searching, Google automatically rewards you handsomely with a higher quality score.
+If you provide a good experience for the user while searching, Google automatically rewards you with a higher quality score.
 Actually, it needs an SEM and even SEO expert to understand how Google will index and rate it based on keywords, responsive design, images, or the order of elements on your landing page.

 But more importantly, the landing page is the last stop for your user before a conversion is made.
 If that landing page does not address the user accordingly, you will have to pay for a click but get no revenue out of it.
-That’s why you need an SEM expert with digital marketing and web design capabilities to ensure the user engages on that landing page.
+That’s why you need an SEM expert with digital marketing and UX/UI capabilities to ensure the user engages on that landing page.

 The Types of PPC Managers